'We're drowning': Argentines struggle under COVID-19 as death toll nears 100,000

-CORDOBA/BUENOS AIRES (Reuters) - In the San Vicente cemetery in the central Argentine city of Cordoba, Sandra del Valle Pereyra, 50, has come to visit the graves of her parents who both died from COVID-19 that has ripped through the South American nation.
+CORDOBA/BUENOS AIRES, July 14 (Reuters) - In the San Vicente cemetery in the central Argentine city of Cordoba, Sandra del Valle Pereyra, 50, has come to visit the graves of her parents who both died from COVID-19 that has ripped through the South American nation.

 "I have been left alone," Valle Pereyra told Reuters, saying that she and her siblings were isolating from one another to avoid contagion.
 "First my mother died and then my father.
 I don't know what to feel any more about this terrible disease."